 Bookcase

-This page contains many of the books I enjoyed reading, along with (somewhat snarky) mini-reviews.
+This page contains a small selection of the books I enjoyed reading over the years, along with (somewhat snarky) mini-reviews.

 Cover image of Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou